tronyx/tronitor/README.md

 ![Discord/Slack Notification](/Images/webhook_paused.png)

-If you set the `notifyAll` option to `true` Tronitor will send a notification even if there are no paused monitors:
+If you set the `notifyAll` option to `true`, Tronitor will send a notification even if there are no paused monitors:

 ![Discord/Slack Notification](/Images/webhook_notifyAll.png)